openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 ### Devices, Rooms, and Zones

-Apart from the Bridge, there are three other types of thing -- namely Devices `device`, `room`, and `zone`.
+Apart from the Bridge, there are three other types of thing -- namely `device`, `room`, and `zone`.
-Device things represent physical hardware devices in the system, whereas `room` and `zone` things represent logical groups of lights, either in a room or a zone.
+Device things represent physical hardware devices in the system, whereas `room` and `zone` things represent sets of physical lights, either in a room or a zone.

 All things are identified by a unique Resource Identifier string that the Hue Bridge assigns to them e.g. `d1ae958e-8908-449a-9897-7f10f9b8d4c2`.
 Thus, all it needs for manual configuration is this single value like